kranthiB/Interview_Prep/Camel/READE.md

       * EIPs describe problems and solutions and also provide a common vocabulary, but the vocabulary isn't formalized
       * To fill this gap , camel came with language (DSL) to describe solutions
   * *Domain Specific Language (DSL)*
+      * These are computer languages that target specific problem domain, rather than a general purpose domain like most programming languages
       * DSL is unique as it offers multiple programming languages such as Java / Scala / Groovy.
       * Also offers to be specified in XML
+      * External DSLs
+          * Custom Syntax
+          * Requires Separate Compiler or Interpreter to execute
+      * Internal DSLs
+          * Also referred as Embedded DSLs / Fluent Interfaces (aka Fluent Builders)
+      * Camel's domain is enterprise integration
+          * Java DSL is set of fluent interfaces which contain methods named after terms from EIP book
   * *Extensive Component Library*
       * Components enable Camel to connect over transports / use APIs / understand data formats
   * *Payload-Agnostic Router*